 Using Attributer to capture UTM parameters in Nimble CRM is easy.
 Here's how to do it in 4 easy steps:

 To start integrating Google Analytics data into Nimble CRM, you need to add hidden fields to all of the lead capture forms you're using.
 These hidden fields are:

 - Channel Drilldown 1

 - Landing Page

 - Landing Page Group

-Form building tools make it easy for users to add hidden fields, so take advantage of this function.
-If your website uses custom HTML forms, you can simply add to your form fields.
+Form-building tools (like Typeform, Jotform, Gravity Forms, etc) make it easy for users to add hidden fields, so take advantage of this function.
+If your website uses custom HTML forms, you can simply add to your existing form fields.

 2. Attributer automatically completes the hidden fields with Google Analytics data

 Attributer records your visitors’ origin, and every time they complete a form on your site, it will auto-fill the hidden fields with Google Analytics data.

 For instance, if I was in marketing at Zoho, and a visitor entered my website through brand campaigns in paid search, Attributer will then fill out the hidden fields like so: